ohadbamram/Cloud-Computing-Projects/README.md

 ## Acknowledgments

-These projects were developed as part of a cloud computing course led by Dr. Daniel Yellin.
+These projects were developed as part of a cloud computing course at Reichman University, led by Dr. Daniel Yellin.
 Special thanks for the valuable resources and guidance provided.

 ---